Big changes at TMU

 According to Kostjuk, TMU had to compare the larger amount of resources provided traditional students and compare it to the declining number of traditional enrollments.

-Kostjuk said he is among the professors let go.
+Kostjuk said he is among the professors changing roles.
 He is currently working three different jobs within the university—professor, chief financial officer, and vice president of administration.

 “I’m going to teach as an adjunct and they’ll fill in other adjunct people, that’s a lower cost.
 I took the CFO role and it is a paid position and I basically took the VP of admin role.
 I said I’d do it for free just to help the school because I’m passionate about it,” Kostjuk said.
 “I mean, we’re asking everybody to carry a little extra to help this institution financially going forward.
 So if we’re going to ask other people to carry extra, then we would lead by example and do it ourselves.”

-Some professors, such as Morley, are not simply being let go but being repositioned.
+Some professors, such as Dr. Morley, are not simply being let go but being repositioned.